misternate/deke/README.rst

 =======

 A convenient HockeyApp API package making it easier than ever to manage apps, gather specific app statistics, and download builds.
-Use with in your automated tests, dashboards, or whatever the heck you desire!
+Use within your automated tests, dashboards, or whatever the heck you desire!

 Installation